Basis-Theory/docs/source/includes/detokenization/_examples.md

 # Examples

-Based on your use cases, you may prefer to store your sensitive data with Basis Theory using our [Atomic Tokens](https://developers.basistheory.com/concepts/what-are-atomic-tokens), one of our pre-defined [Token Types](/#token-types), or even use your own custom data schema within a schemaless [generic token](/#token-types-token).
+Based on your use cases, you may prefer to store your sensitive data with Basis Theory using one of our pre-defined [Token Types](/#token-types) or even use your own custom data schema within a schemaless [generic token](/#token-types-token).
 However you choose to tokenize your sensitive data, Basis Theory grants you the flexibility to use this data within our serverless Reactor platform or the Proxy.